Video editing can be taxing on your computer, you know that.

-Here is another screen shot where you can see Adobe Premiere Pro using 17+ GB or RAM.
+Here is another screenshot where you can see Adobe Premiere Pro using 17+ GB of RAM.

 First, let me start by saying this.
 RAM memory is probably one of the easiest computer parts to upgrade.

-Most mother boards come with 2 or 4 RAM slots you can use to plug in new RAM modules really easy.
+Most motherboards come with 2 or 4 RAM slots you can use to plug in new RAM modules really easily.